portalpayments/solana-wallet-names/README.md

 Wallet names are a convenient alternative for wallet addresses.
 However **wallet names do not assert identity**.
 The services used in this library do not check the real-world identity of people registering wallet names.
  - Many wallet names that sounds like real world people and organisations are not those organisation - `barclays.sol` isn't Barclays, `cashapp.sol` isn't cashapp, `joemccann.sol` isn't the well known Solana investor.
 This isn't just Solana, all blockchain name services and DNS itself operate this way.
 Having a particular name registered simply means the holder was the first person to register that name.
  - Wallet name services that include given and family names do not check that the person has identification matching the given and family names.
- - Profle picture services do not check that the person depicted matches the owner of the wallet
+ - Profile picture services do not check that the person depicted matches the owner of the wallet

 Ensure users are aware that wallet names do not assert identity: